Harshal2502/Photo-Magic/README.md

 # PhotoGraphy

-This is a responsive website to show-off my photography skills, made with Materialize CSS
+I designed this responsive website with Materialize CSS to showcase my photographic skills